The $k$-fold circuit property for matroids: The -fold circuit property

 We next focus on matroids that do satisfy the $k$-fold circuit property.
-Dress and Lov\'{a}sz showed that a number of `full' matroids satisfy the double circuit property.
-The \emph{full linear matroid} $L^s_\KK$ of rank $s$ over a field $\KK$ is one such example.
-This is the matroid on $\KK^s$ in which independence is given by linear independence in the vector space $\KK^s$.
+Dress and Lov\'{a}sz showed that a number of `full' matroids satisfy this property.
+The \emph{full linear matroid} $L^s_\KK$ of rank $s$ over a field $\KK$ is the matroid on $\KK^s$ in which independence is given by linear independence in the vector space $\KK^s$.
 Dress and Lov\'asz showed that $L^s_\KK$ has the double circuit property.
-This result can be extended to the $k$-fold circuit property by applying Corollary \ref{cor:cyclicflats}, using the fact that the flats of $L^s_\KK$ are the subspaces of $\KK^s$ so all pairs of flats are modular.
+Their result can be extended to the $k$-fold circuit property by applying Corollary \ref{cor:cyclicflats}, using the fact that the flats of $L^s_\KK$ are the subspaces of $\KK^s$ so all pairs of flats are modular.